According to 90 years of data, there is no stock market-economy correlation. So what does that mean for this year?

 So what is the market telling us?
 Let’s examine the evidence.

-Right now, we’re about seven weeks into the downturn for the Nasdaq and growth stocks.
+Right now, we’re about nine weeks into the downturn for the Nasdaq and growth stocks.
 On the plus side, now that some time has passed, I am seeing more potential setups—stocks that have built launching pads for two or three months and look ready to go.
-If all goes well, I could see things futzing around for another two or three weeks … and then earnings could be a catalyst for some powerful breakouts.
+If all goes well, the just-underway earnings season could be a catalyst for some powerful breakouts.

 But right now, I still see the onus being on the bulls—a ton of former leaders are still coughing up blood, the number of stocks hitting new lows is too elevated for comfort and I’m put off by the fact that investor sentiment hasn’t cooled off much.
 In a sense it’s like the opposite of a year ago.